60 Credits | 2 Years

 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 After the Northwood Tech E-CHiLD Program

-Upon completion of the program, you will obtain Pathway Certificates in Group Child Care Essentials and Preschool Education Professional (The Registry Preschool Credential), an E-Connect Child Care Services technical diploma and an Early Childhood Education associate degree.
+Upon completion of the program, you will earn a pathway certificate in Group Child Care Essentials, an E-Connect Child Care Services technical diploma, and an Early Childhood Education associate degree.

 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings.
 Since its inception in 1999, T.E.A.CH. has provided more than 14,000 scholarships to over 8,000 early childhood teachers.